thephpleague/uri-src/docs/components/7.0/modifiers.md

 <p class="message-warning">While the class does manipulate URI it does not implement any URI related interface.</p>
 <p class="message-notice">If a PSR-7 or a League <code>UriInterface</code> implementing instance is given
 then the return value will also be a PSR-7 <code>UriInterface</code> implementing instance.</p>
+<p class="message-notice"><code>getIdnUriString</code> was added in version <code>7.5.0</code>.</p>

-The `Modifier::getUri` method returns either a `PSR-7` or a League URI `UriInterface`, conversely, the `Modifier::getUriString` method returns the URI as a string.
+The `Modifier::getUri` method returns either a `PSR-7` or a League URI `UriInterface`, conversely, the `Modifier::getUriString` method returns the RFC3986 string representation for the URI and the `Modifier::getIdnUriString` method returns the RFC3986 string representation for the URI with a Internationalized Domain Name (IDNA) if applicable.
 Last but not least, the class implements the `Stringable` and the `JsonSerializable` interface to improve developer experience.

 Under the hood the `Modifier` class intensively uses the [URI components objects](/components/7.0/) to apply changes to the submitted URI object.